Human-Centered Development of Indicators for Self-Service Learning Analytics: A Transparency through Exploration Approach: Background and Related Work

-Trust has recently gained much attention in the LA community \citep{drachsler2016privacy, pardo2014ethical,alfredo2024human}.
-The positive connection between trust and transparency is drawn in the LA literature.
-Transparency is identified as one of the main factors for LA stakeholders to develop trust \citep{li2019impact, hakami2020learning}.
-In the LA context, transparency refers to the openness and communication of the analyzed data and the mechanisms underlying LA insights, decisions, or actions.
-The transparency of the LA system is crucial to help users build a transparent mental model of the system's functioning as well as understand the decisions or actions taken by the system, thus driving forward the acceptance and adoption of LA \citep{clow2012learning, tsai2020privacy, hakami2020learning, cukurova2020modelling}.
-While different aspects of the LA system, for example, the student data or the LA process, may be exposed to the user, transparency as a user-centric quality can only be assessed by measuring users' perception and understanding of those system aspects \citep{hellmann2022development}.
 Several studies highlighted the importance of transparency in designing, developing, and evaluating LA systems. \citet{hakami2020learning} presented results of a literature review that was conducted across all the editions of the Learning Analytics \& Knowledge (LAK) conference addressing how the societal values of Fairness, Accountability, and Transparency (FAT) are being considered in LA research.
 According to the authors, 75\% of the reviewed papers (37 out of 49) identified transparency as one of the significant concerns in LA research.
 Related to transparency, the results of this review provide different insights into how transparency is considered in LA systems.
 Transparency is currently being addressed in LA research concerning how student (and staff) data can be handled transparently, including data collection, storage, and usage \citep{tsai2017learning, lang2018complexities, haythornthwaite2017information, drachsler2016privacy, prinsloo2015student, slade2019learning, whitelock2017students}.
 Moreover, the option to opt out of student data collection can increase transparency \citep{prinsloo2015student, prinsloo2013evaluation, slade2013learning}.
 This research considers an LA system to become transparent if users know what, how, and why their data was collected and can opt out of the data collection processes without any consequences \citep{scheffel2015developing, tsai2017learning}.
 The review further shows that LA researchers have presented only a few technical solutions to enhance transparency.
 These include Open Learner Models (OLMs) \citep{bodily2018open, conati2018ai}, transparent educational recommender systems \citep{abdi2020complementing, barria2019making, barria2019explaining}, and transparent predictive modeling approaches such as decision trees \citep{cukurova2020modelling}.